andream16/aws-sdk-go-bindings/README.md

 ## Utilization

-You can import code from both `cmd` and `pkg` root package. `cmd` contains high level methods that interact with `pkg` ones while `pkg` directly interacts with aws-sdk-go.
+You can simply import code from `pkg` package.
+Almost all the methods are exported so you can access them easily.

 ## Development